The Last Minoan

 The ancient eruption had turned the island’s ground like a giant shovel and created beaches of red, black, and gray.
 I took Irini to a deserted red-sand spot, and unrolled a blanket.
 She pulled off her top and stepped out of her shorts.
-Irini’s two-piece bikini was dark blue with tiny white polka dots.
+Irini’s bikini was dark blue with tiny white polka dots.
 My eyes lingered on the white skin of her cleavage over the red border of the bra and the faint outline of her raised nipples.
 Her arms and legs were slim, and she had delicate feet.
 I’d been with plenty of girls.
 The island drew attractive women like hummingbirds to nectar; they flitted with me and moved on.
 Even so, my mouth went dry, and I swallowed.

 Irini looked at me.
 She said, “Did I tell you about my father?
 Big, black mustache, knife on his belt, and a shotgun at the ready.
 Guys are so gentlemanly after they meet him.”
 She smiled.

 “Okay,” I said, “He’s macho-city.
 But, does he know how to dig a proper excavation trench?”

 She jumped.
 “Oh, I want to learn.
 Can you take me on the dig?”

 “I’m not sure.
 Mr. Ioannidis is very protective of his site.”